AMERICA'S GUN CULTURE: 'First line of defense': Shooting coaches stress safety with firearms skills lessons

 JOHNSTOWN, Pa. – Barry Rininger coaches the Jerome Junior Rifle Team.
 Tom “Tom Cat” Hindman provides insight about turkey hunting.
 Kyle Horner teaches how to use guns for protection.
 Richard Pletcher sells firearms.

-Hindman, owner of Hindman Funeral Homes & Crematory Inc., has seen firsthand the harm that can occur when firearms are not handled properly.
+Hindman, owner of Hindman Funeral Homes & Crematory, has seen firsthand the harm that can occur when firearms are not handled properly.

-“When it comes to the safety aspect, I bring a dimension to the class that not everybody can, and that’s because I have an undertaker's perspective on tragedy,” Hindman said.

 ‘A straw purchase’